Matrix exponential: Elementary properties

-The proof of this identity is the same as the standard power-series argument for the corresponding identity for the exponential of real numbers.
+The proof of this last identity is the same as the standard power-series argument for the corresponding identity for the exponential of real numbers.
 That is to say, as long as $X$ and $Y$ commute, it makes no difference to the argument whether $X$ and $Y$ are numbers or matrices.
-It is important to note that this identity typically does not hold if $X$ and $Y$ do not commute (see Golden-Thompson inequality below).
+This identity typically does not hold if $X$ and $Y$ do not commute (see Golden-Thompson inequality below).
+Special cases of this identity include:

-Consequences of the preceding identity are the following: